 Visual journalism is the combination of text, images and layout.

 Modern online newspapers and magazines have the technical conditions to employ multimodality in journalism.
-Good examples of pioneers in this field include the British newspaper the Guardian, and the US-based newspaper The New York Times.
+Good examples of pioneers in this field include the British newspaper The Guardian and the US-based newspaper The New York Times.

-These papers have experimented with the use of text, pictures, videos and infographics in a same article offering a multimedia experience that goes beyond the possibilities of any traditional media channels.
+These papers have experimented with the use of text, pictures, videos and infographics in the same article offering a multimedia experience that goes beyond the possibilities of any traditional media channels.